Why is my Hosta Growing So Slowly?

-Hostas are naturally very hardy plants.
-One of the reasons they remain so popular for perennials gardens is their ability to perform reliably year after year, even in some shade.
+Even though hostas are naturally very hardy plants, which is one of the reasons they remain so popular for perennials gardens, their ability to put on healthy growth each year depends on several things.

 There are several different cultivars of hostas on the market varying in size, leaf color, striations.
-They also vary in the speed in which they grow.
+They also vary in the speed at which they grow.

 These cultivars will quickly produce large numbers of buds each season which results in a larger clump the following year.
 There are also slow growers like Praying Hands Hosta.